jcheng31/DarkSkyApi/README.md

 [NuGet](https://www.nuget.org/packages/ForecastIOPortable/): `Install-Package ForecastIOPortable`

-## New in Version 2.5.0
+## New in Version 2.6.0 (11 July 2016)

-- Added support for languages added to Forecast.io since September 2015:
-  - Belarusian
-  - Czech
-  - Hungarian
-  - Indonesian
-  - Icelandic
-  - Cornish
-  - Norwegian Bokmal
-  - Serbian
-- **[Internal]** Added a missing `Async` to the name of an async method, pruned redundant `this`s.
-Thanks, [@IEvangelist](https://github.com/IEvangelist)!
+- Precipitation Type was missing from CurrentDataPoint.
+Oops.
+It's there now.

 ## Quick Start